How to Create Handbuilt Pottery

 You don’t need much when it comes to creating handbuilt pottery.
 You only need clay, a scoring tool, a sponge and a kiln to start.
 There are other tools and materials that you can use as you get more advanced and want to do more with your handbuilt pottery, such as a banding wheel or slab roller.

 At DiamondCore® Tools, we have everything you need to start your ceramic projects!
-Whether you need carving tools, clay extruders, fluting tools, trimming tools metal ribs and more, we have you covered!
+Whether you need carving tools, clay extruders, fluting tools, trimming tools and more, we have you covered!
 Plus, artists can use both sides of our tools — the blade and handle — to carve or score their clay to create the vision they’re trying to accomplish.

 DiamondCore Tools